knative/docs/docs/versioned/serving/config-network-adapters.md

 function: how-to
 ---

-# Configure network adapters
+# Configure network layers

-This page describes and provides installation and configuration guidance for the following network adapters for Knative.
+This page describes and provides installation and configuration guidance for the following networking plugins.

 - Kourier